 It is possible that men and women directors have different attendance patterns.
-Specifically, it is possible that directors of one gender will more frequently attend meetings that are expected
+Specifically, it is possible that directors of one gender are particularly likely to attend meetings that are expected to require high involvement and activeness from the board, while directors of the other gender are particularly likely to attend meetings that are expected to require low levels of activeness.
+A director can quite easily establish such expectations based on the agenda and

-$^{21}$ In addition, in unreported regressions, I examine whether the presence of a minority board member - in the case of the Israeli companies examined, an Arab, impacts upon the likelihood that boards will take action (i.e., request an update or take an initiative).
+21 In addition, in unreported regressions I examine whether the presence of a minority board member - in the case of the Israeli companies examined, an Arab, impacts upon the likelihood that boards will take action (i.e., request an update or take an initiative).
 Eight of the companies examined had one minority director, at least for part of the year examined.
-I do not find that one minority director impacts significantly upon actions boards take.
-Perhaps this highlights once again that one director of a particular ethnic/social/gender subgroup is not sufficient to impact upon board activeness.
+In unreported specifications, I do not find that one minority director impacts significantly upon actions boards take. this highlights once again that one director of a particular ethnic/social/gender group is not sufficient to impact upon board activeness.